-Fujairah Dive Tour Overview
+Dibba Al Fujairah Dive Tour Overview

 The depths of Dibba Al Fujairah is an amazing underwater hotspot teeming with rich marine life and our diving trip there gives you the privilege of spending the day discovering untouched reefs and exploring mysterious wrecks.
-If you’re a certified diver, you can secure your spot on our boat and we will take you on an exciting trip with nature as the perfect backdrop.
+If you’re a certified diver, we will take you on an exciting trip with nature as the perfect backdrop.
 We’ll sail alongside breathtaking mountains and the finest bays of Fujairah as we visit two different but equally exciting dive sites.
 You will undoubtedly benefit from personalized attention as we only take small groups per trip.

-We begin the dive trip at 8:30 am by starting off with an onboard briefing and breakfast as we head towards our first dive location.
-After that, we’ll give you time to replenish your energy by enjoying a nice lunch as we head to the second site.
+We start off at 8:30AM by having an onboard briefing as we head towards our first dive location.
+After the first dive session, we’ll give you time to bask in the sun and rest while as we make our way to the second site.
 You can bring your own food.

 You have to be a certified diver and in good physical health to join this trip.